 During his tour of duty Miguel was able to admass a large collection of pin-ups.
 Many of which were autographed.
 Miguel says that his collection has special meaning as he won half of it from a friend, Peter Grabnickas, in a poker game.
 Peter and the rest of the crew of the Capelin were lost at sea.
 Miguel provided a picture of his friend Peter in his bunk on the Capelin.
 Many of the missing pin-ups can be seen in the photo.
 When asked why he displayed the pin-ups in the garage Miguel said that his wife, Maria Lupita Francesca Salazar, would not allow him to keep them in their house.
 Missing pin-ups include Rita Hayward, Bety Grable, Lana Turner, Carole Landis, Lucille Ball, Veronica Lake, Katherine Hepburn, Jane Russell, Ingrid Bergman, Ida Lapino, Jean Harlow, and several others.
 Also taken were pin-up art including “Elvren Girls”, Zoe Mozert, and Alberto Vargas (Varga Girls).

-When asked if he had any idea whom might have taken the pin-ups, Miguel stated that at first he thought that it might have been one of the guys that belong to the local hot rod club.
+When asked if he had any idea who might have taken the pin-ups, Miguel stated that at first he thought that it might have been one of the guys that belong to the local hot rod club.
 He quickly discounted that idea.
 For the most part, club members are WW II veterans.
 They all have two things in common, pin-ups and fast cars.
 They call themselves El Bólido Caliente Amigos.

 June 30th, 1947

-Editors note to file
+Thompsons note to file:

 Subject: The Theft at the CONOCO Station